 The Roger is not an aircraft designer and he mentions it on his webpages, the RW19 design is heavily inspired by the Mini/HiMax family of planes.
 Therefore I've browsed the internet, found minimax plans and used them as a reference when I hit something not that well documented in the original plans.
 Then I bought the build videos, that filled a lot of these blind spots in the plans.
 There are still some gaps, mostly related to controls in interior, but these can be solved.

-I've redrawn the plane into the OnShape online 3D CAD tool (the result can be found here), found an inspector who would supervise the build process and do some basic calculations just to be sure about the design capabilities (I had some doubts on the MTOW after some initial calculations I made), unfortunately he passed away before I actually started building (old man in COVID times...).
-In the meanwhile, I bought an old HiMax for a small restoration project and found another inspector who would check it's state, I had some chat about the RW19 with him and he discouraged me form building it as he knows the plane and said it wasn't flying really well and the construction is far from perfect.
+I've redrawn the plane into the OnShape online 3D CAD tool (the result can be found here), found an inspector who would supervise the build process and do some basic calculations just to be sure about the design capabilities (I had some doubts on the MTOW after some initial calculations I made), unfortunately he passed away before I actually started building.
+In the meanwhile, I bought an old HiMax for a small restoration project and found another inspector who would check it's state, I had some chat about the RW19 with him and he discouraged me form building it as he knows the Rogers designs and had some issues with them.
 So I went searching for something else.

 The Bearhawk LSA seems like a miracle, it looks like a good old J-3 Cub or maybe a Super Decathon - tandem seats, A-65 or equivalent engine, but here the similarity ends.
 The Bearhawk is a modern airplane in a retro suit, the cruise speed is around 190 km/h (at 5 gph), it can haul around 270 kg of payload by legislation and it's calculated for MTOW at 680 kg.
 And while the cruise speed is so high for a high-wing aircraft it has a pretty decent STOL characteristics too.
 Although it doesn't have any flaps (for simplicity and weight reduction), it can land on a few meters with skilled pilot.